-Deposits are worked out as a percentage of the property's value that you pay for with money you have saved up.
-Your mortgage covers the rest of the purchase price.
+House deposits are worked out as a percentage of the property's value that you pay for with money you have saved up.
+You must then borrow the rest as a home loan or mortgage to cover the rest of the purchase price.

 Use their own home as security: Your mortgage company would have a charge on your guarantor's home, meaning they could reclaim money from them or even repossess their home if you fell too far behind on repaying your mortgage.

-Use their savings as security: Your guarantor puts a lump sum into a savings account held with the mortgage provider, who use it as security.
-They cannot withdraw the money until you have paid off a certain percentage of your mortgage.
+Use their savings as security: Your guarantor puts a lump sum into a savings account held with the mortgage provider, which is used as security.
+Your guarantor cannot withdraw the money until you have paid off a certain percentage of your mortgage.

 Property developers sometimes offer to loan you enough for a deposit when you buy a new home they have built.